 - Experience bouts of depression.

-Basically if any of the symptoms that prevented you from getting quality sleep at night, or gave you troubles during your waking periods resume, it's a good chance that you may need a new sleep study to trouble shoot your sleep problems.
+Basically if any of the symptoms that prevented you from getting quality sleep at night, or gave you trouble during your waking period's resume, it's a good chance that you may need a new sleep study to troubleshoot your sleep problems.

 If your symptoms don't go away

 Sometimes, but not often, when people are screened for sleep apnea, other overlapping sleep disorders go undiscovered.
 It's possible that a person may have both sleep apnea and another sleep disorder such as narcolepsy or idiopathic hypersomnia that is causing them to feel tired all the time.